necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A low cinder cone with a distinctive red rim](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-52.webp)

 Sunset Crater, a volcanic cone less than a thousand years old, just south of the Grand Canyon.
-It’s the youngest volcano in the San Francisco Volcanic Field.
+It's the youngest volcano in the San Francisco Volcanic Field.

 ![The remains of an incredibly large volcano](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-53.webp)

-The San Francisco Peaks, the remains of a massive stratovolcano that exploded in a northeasterly direction (towards where I’m standing) about 200,000 years ago.
+The San Francisco Peaks, the remains of a massive stratovolcano that exploded in a northeasterly direction (towards where I'm standing) about 200,000 years ago.

 ![A rocky lava flow](assets/2017-09-16-travels-in-the-southwest-colorado-plateau-54.webp)